MicrosoftDocs/power-automate-docs/articles/desktop-flows/avd-setup.md

 -   Environment with a Dataverse instance, where the user installing the solution has the System Administrator security role.

--   If you are using this starter kit in Production environment with a Dataverse, premium licenses are required for all users interacting with the Power Automate AVD integration starter kit.
-Depending on what components you will use, your organization size and the existing licenses available in your organization, you will require either a Power Apps per user or per app or Power Automate Premium or Power Automate Process license or a combination of these licenses.
+-   If you're using this starter kit in Production environment with a Dataverse, premium licenses are required for all users interacting with the Power Automate AVD integration starter kit.
+Depending on what components you will use, your organization size and the existing licenses available in your organization, you will require either a Power Apps per user or per app, or Power Automate Premium (previously Power Automate per user) or Power Automate Process (previously Power Automate per flow) license, or a combination of these licenses.

 ### Azure Automation and Key vaults